jacob404/promod-future/currentbuild/README.txt

 - Made another attempt to fix silent jockeys.
 If you have any recorded evidence (demo, cast) of this taking place, please tell us!
 - Re-added molotovs.
 They will now work as previously intended.
 (Will not ignite infected, just deal AOE damage)
 - Jockeys will no longer latch onto ladders while riding a survivor.
 (They will drop normally, rather than sliding slowly down the ladder)
+- Tanks will now lose rage normally while survivors are in any saferoom.

 4.4.2